-- The cash value of a variable life insurance policy is determined by the performance of the subaccounts within the separate account. - A variable annuitant's payments are based on the AIR and the performance of the separate account. - An equity-indexed annuity's return may be based on the point-to-point method, which compares the index value on two particular dates. - An equity-indexed annuity has a floor of zero (i.e., its return cannot fall below zero). - A real estate limited partnership passes through both losses and gains to its partners; however, an REIT doesn't pass through losses to its shareholders. - Blind pools or non-traded REITs don't always invest in real estate. - Once a client has annuitized her annuity, it cannot be rolled over into an IRA. - A form that's filed with the IRS on behalf of a limited partner is the Form K-1. - When a term life policy is extended, its premium will increase. - Precious metals include gold, silver, platinum, and palladium, but NOT copper. - Soft commodities are grown, while hard commodities are mined/extracted.

-- Both the buyer and seller of a futures contract have obligations. - The trailers that are paid to mutual fund salespersons may be derived from the 12b-1 fees which are levied against a fund's assets.
+- A swap is a form of derivative whereby two parties agree to exchange fixed for floating interest rate-based cash flows. - A credit default swap (CDS) is a type of credit derivative which provides a fixed-income investor (usually an institution) with insurance if the issuer defaults.
+The risk is shifted to an insurance company or other CDS seller in exchange for a fee/premium.
+If the underlying issuer defaults, the bondholder receives payment from the seller. - A short stock position can be protected with a long call; a long stock position can be protected by a long put. - The cash value of a variable life insurance policy is determined by the performance of the subaccounts within the separate account. - A variable annuitant's payments are based on the AIR and the performance of the separate account. - An equity-indexed annuity's return may be based on point-to-point, which compares the index value on two particular dates. - An equity-indexed annuity has a floor of zero (i.e., its return cannot fall below zero). - A real estate limited partnership passes through both losses and gains to its partners; however, an REIT doesn't pass through losses to its shareholders. - Blind pools or non-traded REITs don't always invest in real estate. - Once a client has annuitized her annuity, it may not be rolled over into an IRA. - A form that's filed with the IRS on behalf of a limited partner is the K-1. - When a term life policy is extended, its premium will increase. - Precious metals include gold, silver, platinum, and palladium, but NOT copper. - Soft commodities are grown, while hard commodities are mined/extracted. - Conversion price multiplied by the conversion ratio equals par (\$1,000). - Example: If a bond is convertible at \$25, the holder is entitled to 40 shares ( $$25 \times 40 = $1,000$ ). - Both the buyer and seller of a futures contract have obligations. - Structured products are debt instruments (e.g., notes or bonds) which offer a rate of return that's linked to an underlying security or basket of securities.